wp-plugins/yith-woocommerce-ajax-search/README.txt

 2. The plugin at work displaying the ajax search results

 == Changelog ==

+= 1.3.5 =
+* Added: Support most search elements on a page

 = 1.3.4 =
 * Fixed: Support to WPML